Type D long-stay visa

 How to use our services

-First, sign up for the initial 30-minute consultation, during which we will analyse your situation, provide our advice, and answer your questions.
+First, sign up for an initial 30-minute consultation, during which we will analyze your situation, provide our advice, and answer your questions.

-After receiving your request for a consultation, we will send you an invoice, and after receiving payment we will set the time and date via preferred means of communication.
+After receiving your request for a consultation, we will send you an invoice.
+Once payment is confirmed, we will schedule the date and time using your preferred method of communication.

-The consultation can be conducted via telephone, Zoom, Teams, or Google Meet.
-We request you fill out a questionnaire on your situation and plans for France before the consultation.
+The consultation can be conducted via telephone or Google Meet.
+We kindly ask you to fill out a questionnaire regarding your situation and plans for France before the consultation.

 Book your consultation today